After a decade of relentless campaigning against Indonesia’s traveling dolphin circus, the world’s cruelest dolphin show has been shut down.

-Even today, dolphin traveling circuses are a big hit, where uninformed spectators pay pennies each to see the dolphins perform.
-The dolphins are transported from village to village, from city to city, for a period of four weeks at each location.
-Our team has documented their travels and obtained footage of dolphins spending up to three days in coffin-like boxes, trucked through Sumatra, Kalimantan, Sulawesi and Java.
+The dolphins recruited for the traveling circuses were transported from village to village, from city to city, for a period of four weeks at each location.
+Dolphin Project’s Indonesian team documented their travels and obtained footage of dolphins spending up to three days in coffin-like boxes, trucked through Sumatra, Kalimantan, Sulawesi and Java.

-The mammals are forced to perform in small, highly-chlorinated pools, the added chemicals so strong they burn the patrons’ eyes, let alone the dolphins swimming in them.
-Our team in Indonesia took water samples from the circus in central Java with lab results confirming that the amount of chlorine in the pool was eight times higher than the acceptable level for captive environments.
-Five times each day the dolphins perform to the amusement of the public, being fed only small pieces of fish during showtime to keep them hungry and willing to entertain.
+The mammals were forced to perform in small, highly-chlorinated pools, the added chemicals so strong they burn the patrons’ eyes, let alone the dolphins swimming in them.
+Five times each day the dolphins performed to the amusement of the public, being fed only small pieces of fish during showtime to keep them hungry and willing to entertain.
 From jumping through hoops, to “dancing” to high-volume music, these routines are repeated over and over.
-We have also noted that the dolphins’ teeth have been compromised, presumably filed down to stumps in order to minimize the risk to patrons.

-Our team is lobbying the Indonesian government and have met with the Ministry of Education to no longer allow traveling dolphin circuses to solicit visits from schoolchildren during school hours.
-Dolphin Project has also launched a major campaign in Indonesia to close these exploitative operations including a graffiti & mural art initiative, electronic billboards throughout Indonesia, digital ads at the Bali airport and a traveling educational puppet show.
+Dolphin Project also launched a major campaign in Indonesia to close these exploitative operations, including a graffiti & mural art initiative, electronic billboards throughout Indonesia, digital ads at the Bali airport and a traveling educational puppet show.